 The real problem lies in the framing: there is no sign of the Biograph Right Wall, and that lack makes the whole thing look very two-dimensional -- although placing people and objects at the front and rear of the stage does ameliorate this somewhat.
 The acting is still pretty broad.

-Still, it is a pretty good movie for its time 1908, just before Griffith started to direct.
+Still, it is a pretty good movie for its time, 1908, just when Griffith started to direct.
 But that time would end within a year and the other leading studios -- Edison and Vitagraph -- would also change enormously, albeit in very different ways.
 By 1912, this would be not an antique, but junk.

 Was this review helpful to you?